uber/cadence-java-client/README.md

 - Don't change workflow code when there are open workflows.
 The ability to do updates through visioning is TBD.
 - Don’t access configuration APIs directly from a workflow as changes in the configuration might affect a workflow execution path.
 Pass it as an argument to a workflow function or use an activity to load it.

+Workflow method arguments and return values are serializable to byte array using provided [DataConverter](src/main/java/com/uber/cadence/converter/DataConverter.java) interface.
+The default implementation uses JSON serializer, but any alternative serialization mechanism is pluggable.

+The values passed to workflows through invocation parameters or returned through a result value are recorded in the execution history.
+The entire execution history is transferred from the Cadence service to workflow workers with every event that the workflow logic needs to process.
+A large execution history can thus adversely impact the performance of your workflow.
+Therefore be mindful of the amount of data you transfer via activity invocation parameters or return values.
+Other than that no additional limitations exist on activity implementations.

 ## Calling Activities